Glossary:

 High-Value Dealer (HVD)

-A high-value dealer is a business that trades in goods involving transactions over €10,000 (approximately £8,500).
+A high-value dealer is a UK business trading in goods with cash transactions over €10,000 (about £8,500) — HVDs must register with HMRC for AML supervision.

 K